KU Libraries’ OER Grant Initiative

 - If you're funded

-Any instructor of record for a course at KU is eligible for funding.
-Awards will range between $1000 and $5000, funding level determined by the needs of the project.
-Funds may be used to complete the project outlined in their proposal pursuant to the adoption, adaptation, or creation, and implementation of an open text in a course they are teaching or will soon teach.
-Funding may recompense time needed to assess, choose, and adopt and/or adapt an open textbook or to hire a graduate student to assist in the adaption or creation of a new open educational resource.
-Projects may be collaborative with multiple authors across institutional boundaries, and may span multiple semesters if the scope of the project warrants.
-“Mid-stream” projects may include requests for an award to complete an OER or open textbook, for example by using funds to hire a student or programmer to digitize, translate, correct hyperlinks, or otherwise maintain an existing open resource.
-These are examples of how funds may be used and should not be interpreted as a complete list.
+Projects may be collaborative and may span multiple semesters as warranted by project scope.
+“Mid-stream” projects may include requests for an award to complete an OER or open textbook, for example, by using funds to hire a student or programmer to digitize, translate, correct hyperlinks, or otherwise maintain an existing open resource.
+These are suggestions of how funds may be used and should not be interpreted as a complete list.

-Material eligibility: the fund cannot be used to cover purchase of commercial electronic versions of textbooks, rentals of textbooks, or for already adopted open texts.
+Funding cannot be used to cover purchase of commercial electronic versions of textbooks, rentals of textbooks, or for already adopted open materials.

 Submission of Application

-Applications, consisting of the information outlined above, should be submitted via email to Josh Bolick firstname.lastname@example.org.
-Completed applications will be accepted on a rolling basis, and reviewed as they are received, starting in late Summer 2016.
+Applications, consisting of the information outlined below, should be submitted via the form provided at the bottom of this page.
+Submissions are accepted on a rolling basis as funding permits, and reviewed as they are received.

 Complete submissions will be evaluated by members of the KU Libraries' OER Working Group.
 Awardees will be selected based on the narrative responses to the proposal questions, as well as:

-- Impact; first consideration will be given to those projects that offer the highest potential savings to KU students (based on enrollment numbers and current text costs);
+- Impact; strong consideration will be given to projects that offer the highest potential savings to KU students (based on enrollment and current course material costs);

 - Quality and strength of the application and how well it meets requirements;